 If you’re involved in a traffic accident and not wearing a seat belt, the other driver’s attorneys may attempt to prove that your injuries were caused or worsened because you weren’t buckled up.
 Since Arizona is a comparative fault state, the amount of money you may receive to compensate for your injuries could be reduced.

 If you’ve been injured in a car accident, contact Lerner and Rowe.
 Our law office hours are 8:00 a.m.-5 p.m., but we’re available 24/7 to take your call at 928-923-6777.
-Our experienced Bullhead City personal injury attorneys are among the top 1% of attorneys* in the United States, and we’re happy to provide a free consultation to discuss your case.
+Our experienced Bullhead City personal injury attorneys are happy to provide a free consultation to discuss your case and your options.